 - Inward Supply of goods from an unregistered person

-Once E-way Bill is generated, unique EBN (E-way bill number) is issued assigned and shared with supplier, recipient and transporter.
-The validity is dependent on distance: 1 day per 200 km for regular cargo and 1 day per 20 km for ODC (Over dimensional cargo).
+Once the E-way Bill is generated, a unique EBN (E-way bill number) is issued, assigned, and shared with the supplier, recipient, and transporter.
+The validity is dependent on distance: 1 day per 200 km for regular cargo and 1 day per 20 km for ODC (Over-dimensional cargo).
 The validity starts from the time of generation and expires at midnight on the last day.
-It is necessary to carry EBN in print or online format during movement of goods.
+It is necessary to carry the EBN in print or online format during the movement of goods.

-E-way bill can be generated through following ways:
+An e-way bill can be generated through the following ways:

 - Web Portal (ewaybillgst.gov.in)